 "Just wanted to thank you for getting those books out...as I opened the package I had the opportunity to pass your info along to an interested client.
 Person to person that's how this revolution is spread." —Jaime, New Mexico

-The Laundry to Landscape system is the simplest, least expensive, lowest effort way to get the most greywater out on to the home landscape most effectively.
-Due to its inherent simplicity and low cost, it has been widely adopted, accommodated in building codes, the subject of numerous government rebates, workshops, and government training.
+The Laundry to Landscape system is the simplest, least expensive, lowest effort way to get the most greywater to the home landscape most effectively.
+It has been widely adopted, accommodated in building codes, the subject of numerous government rebates, DIY workshops, and government training.
 It is the grey water system most suited for professional installation by landscapers.
-Most homes in arid areas or on septic tanks should have one of these DIY systems.
+Most homes in arid areas or on septic tanks should have one of these.